Solve For Unknown Fraction Calculator

 Step Three: Reduce the Fraction

 The final step is to reduce the fraction.
 Start by finding the greatest common factor of the numerator and the denominator.
 Then, divide both the numerator and denominator by the common factor.
-If you’re still not sure, check out our reduce fraction calculator to reduce your fraction.
+If you’re still not sure, check out our fraction simplifier to reduce your fraction.

 If the numerator of the fraction is greater than 1 then you might want to turn the fraction into a mixed number.
 To do so, divide the numerator by the denominator.
 The quotient will be the whole number, the remainder will be the numerator, and the original denominator is the denominator.